 1.3 The sandwich-generation overlay

-The 2025 AARP/National Alliance for Caregiving Caregiving in the US 2025 survey reports that 29% of all family caregivers are sandwich-generation (simultaneously caring for an adult and a child under 18), rising to 47% among caregivers under age 50.
-With 776,000 NY dementia caregivers, that implies roughly 225,000–235,000 NY sandwich-generation dementia caregivers in 2026.
+The 2025 AARP/National Alliance for Caregiving Caregiving in the US 2025 survey reports that nearly a third of all family caregivers are sandwich-generation (simultaneously caring for an adult and a child under 18), rising to almost half among caregivers under age 50.
+Those are national rates; no official count of New York's sandwich-generation dementia caregivers is published.
+If you are holding a job, a child, and a parent with dementia at the same time, you are in the ordinary case, not the unusual one, which matters when you ask an employer or a care manager for accommodation.

 1.4 The geographic distribution inside NY

-NY's dementia caregiving load is not evenly distributed:
+NY's dementia caregiving load is not evenly distributed across regions:

-• NYC five boroughs: roughly 45% of NY's dementia patient population; concentrated in older immigrant communities (especially Queens and Brooklyn) where adult-children-caregivers face language and benefits-navigation barriers.
+- NYC five boroughs: the largest share of NY's dementia patient population; concentrated in older immigrant communities (especially Queens and Brooklyn) where adult-children caregivers face language and benefits-navigation barriers.

-• Long Island (Nassau + Suffolk): roughly 14%; affluent on average, high private-pay capacity.
+- Long Island (Nassau + Suffolk): a substantial share; affluent on average, with high private-pay capacity.

-• Hudson Valley + Capital Region: roughly 13%; mix of suburban and rural.
+- Hudson Valley + Capital Region: a meaningful share; a mix of suburban and rural.

-• Western NY (Buffalo + Niagara): roughly 9%; older population skew, more economic stress.
+- Western NY (Buffalo + Niagara): a smaller, older-skewing share, with more economic stress.

-• Finger Lakes + Central NY + North Country + Southern Tier: roughly 19%; rural caregiving challenges, distance to CEADs, scarce in-home aides.
+- Finger Lakes + Central NY + North Country + Southern Tier: the rural remainder; caregiving challenges, distance to CEADs, and scarce in-home aides.

 2. Where to Go for a Real Diagnosis